The Border Wall Isn't The Only Reason Democrats Oppose Plan To End The Shutdown

 The administration's proposal would tighten DACA requirements in a number of ways, and raise fees for the program.
 The proposal "does not extend DACA," wrote David Bier, an immigration analyst at the Cato Institute, so much as replace it with "a totally different program that will exclude untold thousands of Dreamers who would have been eligible under DACA."

 Likewise, the bill would create a new application process for TPS holders, advocates say, with new standards and higher fees that would exclude many current TPS holders.
-And while the bill would allow TPS holders from Honduras, Nicaragua, El Salvador and Haiti to apply, it would exclude those from African countries including Yemen, Sudan and Somalia.
+And while the bill would allow TPS holders from Honduras, Nicaragua, El Salvador and Haiti to apply, it would exclude those from African countries including Sudan and Somalia, as well as Yemen in Western Asia.

 On the Senate floor Tuesday, Majority Leader Mitch McConnell defended the proposal as a "bold, comprehensive" compromise to reopen the federal government.
 McConnell criticized Democrats for rejecting the proposal, and promised a vote in the Senate later this week.